colehurwitz/ERSS/README.md

 To create a new cortex object, choose a brain region (currently, only the cortex region is supported) and import the class from that region's folder.

 Once you have imported the class from region folder, you can decide which dataset and animal data to use to reconstruct the region.
-Currently, we have implemented a rat barrel cortex reconstruction using data from the Helmstaedter series of papers from 2010-2011.
+Currently, I have implemented a rat barrel cortex reconstruction using data from the Helmstaedter series of papers from 2010-2011.

 ```python
 from regions.cortex.CortexColumn import Column